ga4gh/va-spec/schema/profiles/def/AssayVariantEffectClinicalClassificationStatement.rst

 **Computational Definition**

-A Statement reporting a conclusion from a single study about whether a variant is associated with a disease (a diagnostic inclusion criterion), or absence of a disease (diagnostic exclusion criterion) - based on interpretation of the study's results.
+A statement that assigns a clinical strength of evidence to a variant effect from a functional assay.

 **Information Model**

-Some VariantDiagnosticStudyStatement attributes are inherited from :ref:`gks.core-im:Statement`.
+Some AssayVariantEffectClinicalClassificationStatement attributes are inherited from :ref:`gks.core-im:Statement`.

 .. list-table::
    :class: clean-wrap